sakamies/filter-element/README.md

 ## Licence, NPM module?

 This whole repo is more of a journey of learning and writing, not necessarily meant as a participant in the packages & components ecosystem.
-Though I've poured everything I know so far into this and it should be fully production ready, I'm not promising anything.
+Though I've poured everything I know so far into this and it should be fully production ready — *and I am using it in production* — I'm not promising anything.

 This repo does not have a licence and is [not on NPM](https://htmx.org/essays/vendoring/).
 You do not have my permission for anything, but I hope your rebel spirit will let you learn from this, to code your own and make a package.
 Give credit and [behave](https://www.contributor-covenant.org).